-As the highest town in the New England high country, trout fishing in local streams is a popular past time for Guyra residents.
+As the highest town in the New England high country, Guyra is surrounded by natural attractions.

 Guyra is less than a half hour drive (27 km) from the regional city of Armidale and is about 500 km (6 hr 15 min drive) from Sydney.

 Due to Guyra’s elevation there are snow falls in winter.
 The cool climate makes it a major potato growing area, it is also home to the largest glasshouse in the southern hemisphere